 Scientific Protocol Implementation (SPI) unit provides consistent, reliable research support and collaboration for NHP investigator projects that utilize WNPRC resources.
-We are a national resource for NHP research in that the unit functions using a team approach (i.e., research specialists act as on-site laboratory staff and unit heads act as co-investigators) on projects for affiliates, core scientists, and their collaborators.
+We are an international resource for NHP research in that the unit functions using a team approach (i.e., research specialists act as on-site laboratory staff and unit heads act as co-investigators) on projects for affiliates, core scientists, and their collaborators.
 We also organize all the support that is needed from other WNPRC units.
 This strategy allows for efficient teamwork on scientific projects and the additional collaborative input of the scientific and veterinary heads provides full service interactions for outside affiliate investigators.

 Project priority is based on how potential projects fit with the WNPRC’s mission, resources, and funding support.
 Federal funded projects have the highest priority, however, we are able to support projects funded from many sources.